 Management of large-scale research projects (ability to track and integrate a myriad of interdependent moving pieces in a large, dynamic, fast-paced, multi-country, multi-partner initiative);

-Data management and statistical analysis using STATA, MPlus, R and/or other multivariate statistical software;
+Data management and statistical analysis using STATA, SAS, SPSS, or R;

 Ability to work independently, and in a multidisciplinary, multi-country team;